JohnKersey2/the-quiz-about-quizzes-/readme.md

 THEN I can save my initials and my score
 ```
 ## Future Development Notes
+Leaderboard saves time taken as well?
+Track highest score on leaderboard, not just last
+Try again button (my just have reload())
 Add buttons for different quizzes, including endless mode.
+Add display section for if user input correct or incorrect answer

 Questions: